sandpills/art-code-microsite/README.md

 ### 1. fork this repo

-fork `git checkout -b add-yourname`
+fork `git checkout -b your-name`

 ### 2. create your folder

 ```
 members/
-  yourname/
+  your-name/
     index.html
     assets/
-      thumb.jpg
 ```

-you can copy an existing folder (e.g. `members/viola/`) as a starting point.
+you can copy an existing folder (e.g. `members/viola/`) as a starting point

 - in your html, remember to include a back link to the main menu : `<a id="backlink" href="../../">← Back to main</a>`
 - keep asset sizes reasonable!